unfoldingWord-box3/MultiplatformFrameworks/ionic/README.md

 Note: I had to change the webDir value to `build`.

+Also, review the `package.json` that is created.
+Be sure the `name` property has the right application name and description.

 Then I added the Electron target platform:
 ```
 $ npx cap add electron